Immigration Equality (organization): History

 The organization was founded in 1994 by Suzanne Goldberg, Noemi Masliah, and Lavi Soloway as the Lesbian and Gay Immigration Rights Task Force.

 In 2004, the organization officially changed their name to Immigration Equality.

-In May 2006, in conjunction with the Human Rights Watch, Immigration Equality released their report - "Family, Unvalued: Discrimination, Denial, and the Fate of Binational Same-Sex Couples under United States Law", which was based on research conducted from 2003–2006 to "emphasize and spotlight the plight of same-sex binational couples".
+In May 2006, in conjunction with the Human Rights Watch, Immigration Equality released their report, "Family, Unvalued: Discrimination, Denial, and the Fate of Binational Same-Sex Couples under United States Law", which was based on research conducted from 2003–2006 to "emphasize and spotlight the plight of same-sex binational couples".
 The report documented the cases of couples who hid the fact they were in a same-sex relationship when reporting to the 2000 U.S. Census because they feared anti-LGBTQ bias in the immigration process, as well as cases of couples who failed to participate in the census because their foreign partners were living in the United States illegally.
 The report also cited couples who were affected by U.S. immigration policies that overlook same-sex bi-national couples completely and outlined facts about the U.S.'s current visa and immigration system explaining how LGBTQ people either fit into the system or do not.

 Immigration Equality campaigned to lift the ban on travel and immigration into the U.S. on the part of those with HIV, which had been enacted in 1987 and strengthened in 1993.
 In July 2008, President George Bush signed legislation to permit the lifting of the ban.
 President Obama announced in October 2009 that the Department Health and Human Services was publishing rules that would end the 22-year ban by removing HIV from list of "communicable disease[s] of public health significance" that the Immigration Service relied on.
 The ban was lifted in January 2010.

-In 2008, Immigration Equality opened their Washington, DC office, shortly after Congress repealed the HIV immigration and travel ban, fulfilling one of the organization's founding objectives.
+In 2008, Immigration Equality opened their Washington, D.C. office, shortly after Congress repealed the HIV immigration and travel ban, fulfilling one of the organization's founding objectives.
 During the same year, Immigration Equality, in conjunction with the Transgender Law Center, drafted Immigration Law and the Transgender Client, a manual published by the American Immigration Lawyers Association, the first LGBTQ publication that the latter organization has issued.[18]
 Immigration Equality also won over fifty political asylum cases where the potential deportees feared persecution if returned to their homeland.

-In 2009, the group created the Immigration Equality Action Fund, a 501(c)4 organization devoted to federal lobbying.
+In 2009, the group created the Immigration Equality Action Fund, a 501(c)(4) organization devoted to federal lobbying.

 In 2015, Immigration Equality provided more than 32,704 hours of free legal service by their legal team and partners.
 In October 2016, Immigration Equality welcomed their new executive director Aaron C. Morris.

 In May 2015, Immigration Equality's website was selected for inclusion in the Library of Congress' historic collection of Internet materials related to public policy topics.